 - Missing operating system

 If you get any of these messages on your screen, you will not be able to start Windows and will have to use the Windows Recovery Environment to do your troubleshooting.
 We will now discuss how to use this mode and fix booting issues.

 How to use Recovery Partition or Windows Installation Media

-You start by switching your PC on into the Windows Recovery Environment.
-It is now that the recovery partition of your PC comes into the picture allowing you to start the Windows Recovery Environment without needing a physical disc.
+You start by switching your PC onto the Windows Recovery Environment.
+It is now that the recovery partition of your PC comes into the picture, allowing you to start the Windows Recovery Environment without needing a physical disc.
 How this is done will vary depending on the brand of your PC, but generally, there will be a message on your screen during startup telling you what key to press to start recovery and repair.
-In case your PC does not have a recovery partition or you do not know how to access it, you can also start your PC using a USB or DVD with the Windows installer on it.
+In case your PC does not have a recovery partition, or you do not know how to access it, you can also start your PC using a USB or DVD with the Windows installer on it.

-If you do not have an installation disc, you will have to use another system to get a copy of Windows and use it create a DVD or USB installation disc which can be used to boot your PC.
+If you do not have an installation disc, you will have to use another system to get a copy of Windows and use it to create a DVD or USB installation disc, which can be used to boot your PC.
 When using a USB drive, set up your BIOS to boot from the USB drive.
-If your PC is still operational then as a precaution you must create a recovery drive or system repair disc for future use.
+If your PC is still operational, then as a precaution, you must create a recovery drive or system repair disc for future use.